Small Business Guides

 Two of the most well known crowdfunding sites are Kickstarter and Indiegogo.
 The former is US focused while the latter is smaller but with more international support.
-If you want to use either of these crowdfunding sites, you'll need to check that they're available to use in your country.
+If you want to use either of these crowdfunding sites, you'll need to check that they're available from your country.

 For more about crowdfunding, here's a list of 30 people you might want to follow.